-Additionally, anal manometry may find contraction instead of relaxation of the pelvic floor during an attempt to evacuate – basically this represents loss of the normal coordinated reflex.
-This failure of relaxation of the pelvic floor again results in an inability to eliminate stool.
+Additionally, anal manometry may identify contraction instead of relaxation of the pelvic floor muscles during an attempt to evacuate, which may represent loss of the normal coordinated reflex.
+This failure of relaxation of the pelvic floor muscles again results in an inability to eliminate stool.
 During anal manometry, a balloon expulsion test can be performed.
 The catheter balloon is filled to 60 milliliters and the patient is instructed to evacuate the balloon.
-If the patient is unable to eliminate the balloon within one minute, the test is abnormal and suggests an anal or pelvic floor outlet dysfunction as cause for constipation.
+If the patient is unable to eliminate the balloon within one minute, the test is abnormal and suggests an anal or pelvic floor outlet dysfunction as the cause for constipation.

-Defecography is an additional x-ray test to evaluate the patient’s ability to eliminate stool properly.
-This involves taking barium by mouth to fill the small intestine and taking an enema of thick barium or paste (consistency of oatmeal) into the rectum.
-The patient then sits on a special commode and fluoroscopy (dynamic x-rays) is performed during a patient’s attempt to evacuate the paste.
+Defecography is an additional x-ray test utilized to evaluate the patient’s ability to eliminate stool properly.
+This involves drinking barium by mouth to fill the small intestine and inserting an enema of thick barium or paste (about the consistency of oatmeal) into the rectum.
+The patient then sits on a special commode and fluoroscopy (dynamic x-rays) is performed during a patient’s attempt to evacuate the paste from the rectum.
 This enables evaluation of the coordinated movement of the rectum and pelvic floor muscles to allow for evacuation of the rectum as well as to evaluate for possible anatomic abnormalities which may inhibit or block elimination.
 A variant of this test is a dynamic MRI.

-In addition to identifying cases where the pelvic floor does not relax normally during evacuation (pelvic dyssynergia), other anatomic abnormalities may also be discovered.
-An enterocele is a type of hernia at the pelvic floor where the intestine pushes between the vagina and the rectum thereby occluding the rectum during defecation.
+In addition to identifying cases where the pelvic floor muscles do not relax normally during evacuation (pelvic dyssynergia), other anatomic abnormalities may also be discovered.
+An enterocele is a type of hernia at the pelvic floor where the small intestine pushes between the vagina and the rectum, thereby occluding the rectum during defecation.
 Similarly, a sigmoidocele occurs when the sigmoid colon descends into a pelvic floor defect and obstructs the rectum.
-Intussception of the rectum or prolapse can cause occlusion by internally blocking the rectum.
-A rectocele is an outpouching of the rectum into the wall of the vagina which will “pocket stool” and prevent normal passage of stool downward and out.
+Intussusception of the rectum or rectal prolapse can also cause occlusion by internally blocking the rectum.
+A rectocele is an outpouching of the rectum into the posterior wall of the vagina which will “pocket stool” and prevent normal passage of stool downward and out.
 These abnormalities are visualized by defecography.
 Identification of such abnormalities leads to careful selection of patients who may benefit from surgical repair and correction.

 TREAMENT OF SEVERE CONSTIPATION AND SPECIFIC DISORDERS

-In the case of pelvic floor non-relaxation (pelvic floor muscle dyssynergia), physical therapists effectively retrain patients using special techniques (biofeedback) to improve sensation of rectal fullness as well as pelvic muscle relaxation to allow for elimination.
+In the case of pelvic floor non-relaxation (pelvic floor muscle dyssynergia), physical therapists can help patients retrain using special techniques (biofeedback) to improve sensation of rectal fullness as well as pelvic muscle relaxation to allow for elimination.
 The objectives of biofeedback are two-fold: To correct the dyssynergia or incoordination of the abdominal, rectal, puborectalis and anal sphincter muscles in order to achieve a normal and complete evacuation and, secondly, enhance rectal sensory perception (rectal filling or distension) in patients with impaired rectal sensation.
 The regimens for therapy vary, but a training session typically takes one hour.
-Patients usually undergo therapy every 1-2 weeks and on average, 4 to 6 training sessions are required.
-Subsequent reinforcements at six weeks, three months, six months and twelve months may provide additional benefit, and also improve the long-term outcome of these patients, but its efficacy has not been validated.
+Patients usually undergo therapy everyone to two weeks and on average, four to six training sessions are required.
+Subsequent reinforcements at six weeks, three months, six months and twelve months may provide additional benefit and also improve the long-term outcome for these patients, but its efficacy has not been validated.

 The results of biofeedback range depending upon the measured endpoints.
 Several randomized controlled trials of adults with dyssynergic defecation have been reported.
-While the studies differ in respect to their methods, all of these studies have concluded that biofeedback therapy is superior to controlled treatment approaches such as diet, exercise and laxatives, and other therapies.
-So, identifying the patient with dyssynergic defecation likely can lead to relief of constipation with biofeedback.
+While the studies differ in respect to their methods, all of these studies have concluded that biofeedback therapy is superior to controlled treatment approaches such as diet, exercise, laxative use, and other therapies.
+Identifying patients with dyssynergic defecation likely can lead to relief of constipation with biofeedback.
 Unfortunately, such therapy appears limited by the presence in medical communities of trained physical therapists dedicated to pelvic floor disorders.

 R. Schey, J. Cromwell, and S. Rao Am J Gastroenterol 2012; 107:1624–1633; doi: 10.1038/ajg.2012.247; 21 August 2012

 Constipation is a problem rarely treated with surgery, but removing the colon for slow transit constipation may be considered.
-Patients considered for surgical correction of constipation should be thoroughly evaluated (ensure no evidence of dyssynergic defecation and verify normal stomach emptying and small intestinal transit) by a physician and undergo appropriate testing.
+Patients considered for surgical correction of constipation should be thoroughly evaluated to ensure no evidence of dyssynergic defecation and verify normal stomach emptying and small intestinal transit by a physician and undergo appropriate testing.
 These patients should also have failed maximal medical management.

 Colonic inertia or slow transit constipation refers to a lack of normal movement of stool through the colon and results in infrequent bowel movements.
 The operative procedure to treat slow transit constipation involves removal of the colon (total abdominal colectomy - TAC) with either reconnection of the small intestine to the rectum (ileorectal anastomosis- IRA) or, alternatively, creation of an end ileostomy (intestine brought out through the abdominal wall and skin to empty into a bag).
-The procedure often can be performed using laparoscopic technique - camera guided surgery, small instruments, and small incisions, less pain and faster recovery and return to regular activities of daily living.
-After TAC with IRA, the individual should expect to have multiple (3-5) loose stools per day.
-Although constipation is reliably relieved by TAC and IRA, significant issues remain regarding a patient’s sense of the quality of life and satisfaction with this treatment.
+The procedure often can be performed using a laparoscopic technique involving camera-guided surgery, small instruments, small incisions, less pain, faster recovery, and quicker return to regular activities.
+After TAC with IRA, the patient should expect to have multiple (3-5) loose stools per day.
+Although constipation is reliably relieved by TAC with IRA, significant issues remain regarding a patient’s sense of the quality of life and satisfaction associated with this treatment.

-TAC-IRA can be associated with abdominal pain, diarrhea, incontinence, and recurrence of constipation.
+TAC with IRA can be associated with abdominal pain, diarrhea, incontinence, and recurrence of constipation.
 Patients should be counseled that the abdominal pain and bloating may persist postoperatively even after normalization of bowel frequency.
-A specific group of patients vulnerable to poor outcomes following TAC-IRA are patients who suffered prior sexual abuse.
-These patients, in particular, require more post colectomy medical care for abdominal complaints.
+A specific group of patients vulnerable to poor outcomes following TAC with IRA are patients who suffered prior sexual abuse.
+These patients, in particular, require more post-colectomy medical care for abdominal complaints.
 Thus, prior to surgery for colonic inertia, patients should be extensively counseled about the risk of persistence of symptoms and the potential for development of new symptoms after surgery.